ShanEllis/Genetic-Variation/09_extensions/README.md

 - Why did scientists set out to determine the reference genome?
 - What are three (3) important things we learned from the human genome project (HGP)
 - What is a SNP?
 Why do we care about them?
-- What is 'genome assembly'?
+- What is ‘genome assembly’?